 Important Information about your KAS Library

 The library staff will be glad to provide assistance with selection of books for assignments and for leisure reading.

-Pre-Kindergarten and Kindergarten students may check out up to three books for up to one week.
-Students in grades 1-5 and parents may check out up to five books for one week.
-Secondary students may check out up to five books for up to two weeks.
-Magazines may be checked out overnight.
+Pre-Kindergarten, Kindergarten and First Grade students may check out up to three books for up to one week.
+Students in grades 2-12 and parents may check out up to five books for two weeks.
 All items may be renewed once if no reserve request has been made.
 If you lose or damage a book, you must pay for it.

 We believe the library is for learning new things, discovering new ideas, creating products and enjoying reading.
 Library users who disrupt others pursuing these goals will be given two warnings before they are asked to leave.